 - Comply with the Veterinary Exemptions Order (2015) Legal information

-The MAA has a Code of Conduct and Standards of Proficiency that all members must uphold and adhere to.
+The MAA has a Code of Ethics and Standards of Proficiency that all members must uphold and adhere to.
 The principles of the MAA set out below are overarching requirements for registration (and by implication, continued registration).
 The principles state that:

 A member’s clients are entitled to expect that a therapist on the MAA register: